gewesp/cpp-lib/README.md

 __Boost, png++ and Eigen are currently used in a header-only way.__

-- Installing dependencies on Ubuntu:
+- Installing dependencies on Ubuntu (version 18 or later):
   * `sudo apt install libeigen3-dev`
   * `sudo apt install libpng++-dev`
   * `sudo apt install libboost1.65-dev`